How To Win Your Wife Back After Hurting Her

 Plan a low-pressure date doing something she loves.
 Think nature walks, a quiet coffee shop, or a museum she enjoys—not something you want her to enjoy.

 Write her a short note expressing appreciation.
 Be specific: mention a moment she made you feel loved, or something about her that you admire.
+Sharing your hopes for the future together during these moments can foster deeper connection and trust.

 Handle a task she normally takes care of.
 Emotional safety grows when mental load is shared—without her having to ask.